 PRK or LASIK are safe forms of eye surgery, but recovery can be tricky.
-Here’s how to heal from the side effects of PRK or LASIK.
-I had laser eye surgery, and healed quickly and painlessly.
-The short-term discomfort of getting laser eye surgery is worth the long-term gains!
+Here’s how to heal from the side effects of LASIK or PRK laser eye surgery.
+I had PRK laser eye surgery, and healed quickly and painlessly.
+The short-term discomfort of getting and recovering from laser eye surgery is worth the long-term gains!

 Here’s what one surgeon says about recovering from LASIK or PRK eye surgery: “There is very little, if any, pain during surgery.
 It is during the recovery that there is potential for discomfort or pain.
 With LASIK, if there is any discomfort, it may last about six hours.
 PRK takes longer for initial healing to occur, so any discomfort experienced (ranging from feeling like there is something like an eyelash in the eye to a stinging / burning sensation) can last a few days.” ~ From the BoydVision website, which is a laser eye surgery option in Vancouver.

-Four days, ago, Dr Michael Boyd (founder of BoydVision) performed PRK laser eye surgery on my right eye, and I didn’t have a single complication.
-I found the surgery to be more painful than the recovery (especially the acid that burned off the top layer of my eyeball!).
+I guess I haven’t mentioned my laser eye surgery experience!
+The surgeon performed PRK eye surgery on my right eye, and I didn’t have a single complication.
+I found the surgery to be more painful than the recovery – especially the acid that burned off the top layer of my eyeball!